 The question made him sift though his childhood memories.
 He'd read the same book.
 He should have known what the children there called the real world.

 "Home, I think."
-It was a right answer but he was pretty sure his daughter was looking for something more.
+It was a right answer but he was pretty sure his daughter was looking for more.

 He leaned back and stretched his arms.
 His gaze swept the room.
 His youngest son had sprawled on the couch with a comic.
 His wife bent over a magazine by a casement window, shoulders hunched, forearms resting on the sill.
-She hated to be interrupted.

 "The Mainland, maybe?"
 He sighed.
 His attention turned from his wife to his child.
 "My memory isn't so good.
 There are probably other names for our place in the book.
 I'm sure there would be more that aren't written."

 "I know."
 His daughter stretched out her words as if she'd made the most obvious point to someone not understanding.
 "I want you to tell me the other names."